bwRavencl/ControllerBuddy-Install-Script/README.md

   (*only on Windows*)
 - Sets up [ControllerBuddy-DCS-Integration](https://github.com/bwRavencl/ControllerBuddy-DCS-Integration) if [DCS World](https://www.digitalcombatsimulator.com) is present
   (*only on Windows*)
-- When updating stops and later relaunches ControllerBuddy (with arguments: `-autostart local -tray`)
+- When updating, stops and later restarts ControllerBuddy (with arguments: `-autostart local -tray`)

 ## Installing